 MergelRijk is another popular underground attraction in Valkenburg.
 It’s a former chalk quarry, where you can see various stone carvings with the most popular being the Night Watch of Rembrandt.

 You can do a self-guided tour of MergelRIjk and even make your own souvenir from stone.
-For the opening times, check here.
-Online tickets for adults cost 13.25 EUR and at place – 14.50 EUR, and for kids (4 – 17 yoa), respectively 10.20 EUR and 11.50 EUR.
+Tickets for adults cost 17,50 EUR and for kids (3-17 yoa) respectively 15,50 EUR.

 4. Visit the Coal Mine